Senckenberg-DCBiodivIT/FAIR-workflow-platform-cordra-schema/README.md

 7 actionable tasks: 7 execute
 ```

-Then update cordra using the script:
+Then update Cordra using the script:

 ```bash
 # install requirements for update script
 python -m virtualenv venv